minamimoto-lab/2024-Mimura-SMP/README.md

 - pandas >= 1.4.4
 - cython >= 3.0.10

-If you are using Pipevn for Python virtual environment management, you can use the `Pipfile` in this repository for the environment setup.
+If you are using [Pipevn](https://pipenv.pypa.io/en/latest/) for Python virtual environment maneger, you can use the `Pipfile` in this repository for the environment setup.
 You can also refer the `requiremtens.txt` file.

 The data analysis code has been verified to work with R 4.3.3.
 The following packages were used.